Emmanuelle Guyon, the mirror of your emotions

 In addition to its primary name, malachite is known by a variety of other names, including green chrysocolla, green carbonate of copper, silky copper, green copper flower, green copper oxide, verdigris, ferruginous green copper, and mountain green.

 The most famous malachite deposits are located in the Ural Mountains of Russia, the Democratic Republic of Congo (notably in Kolwezi), Namibia, Australia, and Arizona (USA).
-The Ural deposits, in particular, produced gigantic blocks that left a significant mark on history, such as the 260-ton block mentioned in your text.
+The Ural deposits, in particular, produced gigantic blocks that left a significant mark on history, such as a 260-ton block.
 These blocks were often used to create large-scale art and decorative objects, illustrating the opulence of imperial eras.

 In Saint Petersburg, an impressive piece of malachite measuring 89 cm in length and nearly 50 cm in width stands as a testament to the majesty of this stone.
 In 1835, Russian miners from the Urals unearthed an exceptional quality malachite block weighing over 260 tons.
 Their tireless work over nine years to extract this enormous block, followed by an additional 12 years to bring it to the surface, underscores the value and challenges associated with mining this gem.